yeselthangarita2017/SQL_Citi_Bike_Dashboard/README.md

 4. What stations have the highest capacity and may need to increase their size?
 5. What stations have less use and could disappear?
 6. What stations have available bicycles?
-7. What stations have disabled bicycles?(Edited)
+7. What stations have disabled bicycles?